kaizhu256/node-utility2/README.md

 - analytics
 - none

-#### changelog for v2017.4.22
+#### changelog for v2017.4.23
-- npm publish 2017.4.22
-- add \$not query-operator in function dbTable.prototype.crudGetManyByQuery
+- add default-coverage fallback for npmtest
-- add function requireInSandbox to try and build customOrg in sandbox-like env
-- fallback to tarball-install if npm-install fails when building customOrg
-- merge git-branch public) -> alpha)
-- remove redundant shBuildCiInternal process after publishing customOrg
-- rename name dbTableTravisOrg -> dbTableCustomOrg
-- use breadth-first-search for files to add to libFileList-param in function apidocCreate
 - none

 #### this package requires